LSSTDESC/qp/docs/developer_docs/codestructure.md

 - core
   - `Ensemble`: the primary code object
-  - `factory.py`: supporting functionality, wraps `scipy.stats` distributions as `qp` parameterizations, stores dictionary of all available parameterizations
+  - `factory.py`: supporting functionality, wraps <inv:#scipy.stats> distributions as `qp` parameterizations, stores dictionary of all available parameterizations
 - parameterizations
   - `base.py`: contains the base classes that all parameterization classes must inherit from
   - parameterization classes: contain the attributes and functions specific to that parameterization